Web3WMG/GenerateArea/README.md

 Your server needs to meet the following minimum requirements to run GenerateArea:
 - PHP 7.2 or above.
 (PHP 8.0 & 8.1 is not supported currently)
 - MySQL 5.7 or above.
-- A valid, trusted SSL certificate.
+- A valid, trusted SSL certificate from a certifcate authortity like [Let's Encrypt](https://letsencrypt.org).

 ### Installation
 The installation of GenerateArea is much easier than you think!